Crash Nitro Kart (PlayStation 2, GameCube, Xbox)

 Are you a bad enough dude to

 Crash Nitro Kart is essentially Crash Team Racing 2 in everything but name, right down to the concept of a tyrannical racing-obsessed alien forcing the marsupial, his friends, and his enemies to race for the fate of Earth.
-There are new karts capable of running on anti-gravity sections, though, because you gotta have something original here.
+There are new karts capable of running on anti-gravity sections, though, which is a pretty nice novelty that would later be unceremoniously copied.

 Interestingly, these clips can be loaded in-game if you play as Emperor Velo, as all of the voice clips are present within his audio folder.